-- Honors majors participate in the external examination process required of all Swarthmore honors students and the Senior Honors Study process explained below.
-(Total: Minimum of 8 credits, 6 credits for seminars + 1 credit for GMST 091 + 1 credit for GMST 020)
+- Honors students participate in the external examination process required of all Swarthmore honors students and the Senior Honors Study (SHS) process explained below.

 Senior Honors Study (SHS) and Mode of Examination

-For SHS, students are required to present an annotated bibliography of criticism - articles or books - concerning at least five of the texts in each seminar offered for external examination.
-Students are required to meet with the respective instructor(s) of the seminars being examined by Feb.
+For SHS, students are required to present an annotated bibliography of criticism - articles or books - concerning at least five of the texts in each advanced course or seminar used as honors preparations for external examination.
+Students are required to meet with the respective instructor(s) of the advanced courses or seminars being examined by Feb.
 15 to discuss their planned bibliography and to meet with the instructors for a second time when the approved bibliography is handed in by May 1.
 The annotated bibliography, which carries no credit, will be added to course syllabi in the honors portfolio.
 The honors examination will take the form of a 3-hour written examination based on each seminar and its SHS preparation as well as a 1-hour oral panel examination based on the three written examinations for majors or a 30- to 45-minute oral examination for minors.

 Special Major in Linguistics and Languages

 1. Complete three credits numbered 008 or above

 3. In place of GMST 091, a seminar may be taken